spaansba/ForesightJS/packages/docs/versioned_docs/version-3.3/configuration/element-settings.md

 - **Type:** `boolean`
 - **Description:** Is `true` when the user's connection matches the configured `minimumConnectionType` setting (defaults to "3g").
 Elements will not be registered when connection is limited.
 See [Global Settings](/docs/configuration/global-settings#minimumconnectiontype) for details.
+- **Note:** This feature relies on the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation) which is not supported in all major browsers.
+When the API is not available, ForesightJS will register elements regardless of connection speed.

 ---